Nederlands Tijdschrift voor Geneeskunde

 The Nederlands Tijdschrift voor Geneeskunde (NTvG; English: Dutch Journal of Medicine) is the main medical journal in the Netherlands, appearing weekly.
 Established in 1857, it is one of the world's oldest journals.
 Its publication language is exclusively Dutch.
 The journal is published and supported by the Vereniging NTvG (English: Society NTvG), which is currently composed of 209 medical scientists.

-The current editor-in-chief is Yolanda van der Graaf.
+The current editor-in-chief is Marcel Olde Rikkert.
 The Journal's headquarter is situated in Amsterdam, the Netherlands.
 From early on, the objective was to create an overarching and all-encompassing journal for medical professionals to exchange insights, knowledge and opinion, and to guarantee consistent progress throughout the country.
 At present, the main sections include: News, Opinion, Research, Clinical Practice, Perspective.
 Nowadays, the NTvG focuses on reviews and commentaries of research articles which are often published in English.
 Further, it continues to produce research of medical practice mainly in the Netherlands.